 Eyewitness Kani Wright, who was driving behind the bus at the time of the accident, told local news station KMTV 3 News Now that there were still children in the area when he came upon Mohamed lying in the road and covered in blood.
 OPS provided grief counselors to ride the route with students on Tuesday, reached out to the families of student riders with personal calls, and made grief counseling available for STA drivers.

 “The OPS/STA families are supporting one another and the family of our student, Haji, following yesterday’s tragic accident.
 We extend our deepest sympathies and condolences to Haji’s family,” a statement released by the district on Tuesday read in part.

 STA drivers held a private vigil Tuesday morning.

-The Nebraska Department of Education says students should move 12 feet away from the bus after disembarking and wait for the driver to signal them across, advice STA echoes on its website.
-OPS spokeswoman Monique Farmer said she could not comment as to whether or not the driver properly followed all procedures as the investigation is ongoing.
+The Nebraska Department of Education says students should move 12 feet away from the bus after disembarking and wait for the driver to signal them across—advice that STA echoes on its website.
+OPS spokeswoman Monique Farmer said she could not comment as to whether or not the driver properly followed all procedures, since the investigation is ongoing.

 - N. California Grand Jury Calls for New School Bus Program

 - Fired Facebook Critic of ‘Horrible School Bus Drivers’ Wins Lawsuit & Job Back

 - Atlanta School Bus Driver Fired for Texting & Driving

 - Superior Energy VP Receives National Propane Gas Association Safety Award